Instructions for authors

 Manuscripts must be prepared in accordance with these instructions.
 Articles should not exceed 30,000 characters with spaces.
 In exceptional cases, and in agreement with the editor, articles may be longer than this.

-Articles written in English must have a longer (1-2 pages) summary in Slovene, and the articles written in Slovene must contain a longer summary in English.
+Articles written in English must have a longer (one to two pages) summary in Slovene, and the articles written in Slovene must contain a longer summary in English.
 Authors are responsible for English and Slovene translations.
 The editorial board provides proofreading of Slovene texts (entire text) and English title, abstract, keywords, chapter headings, image and table captions and summary.

 In the case of foreign authors, Slovene-language translation of the required bibliographic elements (title, abstract, keywords, table and figure captions, and summary) can only exceptionally and upon previous agreement be provided by the editorial board.